-Join David Gassner for an in-depth discussion in this video Choosing an XML processing API, part of XML Integration with Java.
+Join David Gassner for an in-depth discussion in this video Choosing an XML processing API, part of Java: XML Integration.

 Java developers have many choices in deciding how to work with XML in their applications.
 To choose the right API, you should first decide what's important to you and your application.
 Some applications just need speed, the best possible performance.
 To figure out which API will be fastest for you, you'll need to take into account which platform or operating system you're using and the size and complexity of the XML content you'll be working with.
 Other environments need to pay attention to memory usage.